A spousal IRA gives a stay-at-home parent the opportunity to have a tax-advantaged retirement savings plan of his or her

-The prerequisites for having a spousal IRA are simple.
-One of the spouses has to work and make enough money to fund the spousal IRA.
+The working spouse must make enough money to fund the spousal IRA.
 If the mostly nonworking spouse has some but not much income, it can count toward the funding amount, too.
 The couple also must file a joint tax return.

 The annual funding limits are the same as they are for regular IRAs: $5,500 for those younger than age 50; $6,500 for those who are 50 or older.

 How spousal IRAs can grow

 "Craig," who blogs anonymously at Retire Before Dad, says he and his stay-at-home wife have saved more than $33,000 in her spousal Roth IRA in the last five years.

-The couple's goal is to retire at age 55.
-If they continue to put aside $5,500 for another 14 years, when Craig reaches that magic age, his non-working wife could have a tidy, tax-free nest egg of $173,130, assuming a modest 5 percent annual return.
-That doesn't include any catch-up contributions once they reach age 50.
+The 40-ish couple’s goal is to retire at 55.
+If they put aside $5,500 annually until Craig reaches that magic age, his non-working wife could have a tidy, tax-free nest egg of $173,130, assuming a modest 5 percent annual return.
+That doesn’t include any catch-up contributions once they reach age 50.

 Keep the creditors away

-Let's hope you don't have a bankruptcy problem as you approach retirement, but just in case, it is good to know that money in an IRA is protected in a federal bankruptcy proceeding, points out Bensema.
-In 2016 through 2018, protection is limited to $1,283,025.
+Let’s hope you don’t have a bankruptcy problem as you approach retirement, but just in case, it is good to know that money in an IRA is protected in a federal bankruptcy proceeding.

-This kind of protection can be particularly important for a spouse with no job and little work experience.
+That can be particularly important for a spouse with no job and little work experience.
 In 2016 through 2018, the protection is capped at $1,283,025.

 Your state determines whether an IRA is protected from other kinds of creditors.
 The Asset Protection Society tracks the rules of individual states.

 Worth noting: The IRS is one creditor that can come after money in an IRA, no matter what state you live in.

 What's the best way to invest spousal IRA?